 The Scylla Monitoring stack needs to be installed on a dedicated server, external to the Scylla cluster.
-Make sure the Scylla Monitoring server has access to the Scylla nodes so that it can pull the metrics over the Prometheus API.
+Make sure the Scylla Monitoring server has access to the Scylla nodes to pull the metrics over the Prometheus API.

-For evaluation, you can run Scylla Monitoring stack on any server (or laptop) that can handle three Docker instances at the same time.
-For production, see recommendations below.
+For evaluation, you can run the Scylla Monitoring stack on any server (or laptop) that can handle three Docker instances simultaneously.
+For production, see the recommendations below.

 CPU - at least 2 physical cores/ 4vCPUs

 Disk - persistent disk storage is proportional to the number of cores and Prometheus retention period (see the following section)